o-ran-sc/o-du-l2/docs/installation-guide.rst

 Introduction
 ============

-This document describes the hardware and software requirements along with guidelines on how to install and configure the O-DU High.
+This document describes the hardware and software requirements along with guidelines on how to install O-DU High.

 The audience of this document is assumed to have good knowledge in RAN concepts and Linux system.